Uninett/Howitz/README.rst

     $ flask --app howitz run

-should get you a server running on http://127.0.0.1:5000/ The database is by default put in the current directory.
+This will get you a web interface running at http://127.0.0.1:5000/.
+The database (see `User management`_) is by default put in the current directory.

+**NB!**:

+    If you get an error when attempting to log in for the first time, make sure you have created a user in the Howitz database, see `Managing the Howitz user database`_.

 Run in production
 -----------------

+You need to have either a minimal configuration file or set two environment variables, see `Configuration`_.

+Tip for quickly setting up an extensive config file:

+    Check out the `Example config-file (for development)`_ section.
+Make sure the config file is appropriate for production, see `Config file for production`_.

-Always use an installed howitz.
+Always use an installed Howitz.

 * gunicorn: ``gunicorn 'howitz:create_app()'``
 * waitress: ``waitress-serve --call howitz:create_app``